 - Even if you work with water-soluble paint, it is important to ventilate your workshop well.
 Otherwise, the fine mist of paint could damage your lungs in the long run (similar to the smoke of a cigarette).

 - When working with paints containing solvents, a breathing mask, protective gloves, safety goggles and particularly good ventilation of the work area are mandatory!

-Use of an extraction system: For model making there are extraction systems at moderate prices.
+For model making, there are extraction systems at moderate prices.
 These small boxes open at the front have a suction device in the rear part and a turning plate in the middle.
-They protect the environment and your lungs by sucking off the fine paint mist.
+They protect the environment and your lungs by sucking out the fine paint mist.
 By placing your model on the rotating plate, you can easily spray it from all sides.

-- When using the airbrush technique in model making, all those parts are masked that should not get any or at least the paint just sprayed on.
+- When using the airbrush technique in model making, all parts that you are not spraying on should be masked/taped.

 - The liquid masking film protects windscreens, windows, and all other parts of your model that are not completely flat.
 It is applied relatively thickly with a brush, as soon as it appears transparent it is dry and the airbrush work can begin.
 Before you remove the masking film layer with tweezers, your airbrush paint should be dry.